-SEO (Search Engine Optimisation) and PPC (Pay-Per-Click) advertising both target the same high-value moment: a person searching for exactly what you offer.
-The difference is everything else — how quickly you see results, what you pay per visitor, and what happens to your traffic when you cut the budget.
+SEO (Search Engine Optimisation) and PPC (Pay-Per-Click) advertising both chase the same high-value moment: a person searching for exactly what you offer.
+What differs is everything downstream of that moment, how quickly you see results, what you pay per visitor, and what happens to your traffic the day you cut the budget.

-This comparison breaks down both channels across nine dimensions, shows you how to model the economics with actual numbers, and gives you a framework for deciding which channel to prioritise at your current business stage.
+This comparison breaks down both channels across nine dimensions, walks through the economics with real numbers, and gives you a framework for deciding which channel deserves priority at your current business stage.

 SEO vs PPC at a Glance